woman using chatbot on smartphone

 The Ugly

-Privacy And Security Risks
+Privacy and Security Risks

 "Privacy and security must remain a priority in any AI communication.
 Customers need to know that their data is safe, regardless of how they're engaging with a company."

-— Emily Plummer, Marketing Director
+Emily Plummer, Marketing Director, Beyond Encryption

-Misinformation And Liability Issues
+Misinformation and Liability Issues

 Ethical Concerns